MicrosoftDocs/microsoft-365-community/Community/what-is-site-column.md

 A Site Column is a template of a configured column.
 By creating a Site Column, you can reuse it anywhere else in the site and not have to manually rebuild its configuration at each reuse.

-When creating a new column you have a choice to either "Create column" or "Add from existing site columns".
+When creating a new column in a list or library, you have a choice to either "Create column" or "Add from existing site columns".
 Selecting the latter will add a replica of the Site Column to the location you are working.
-Once added, you can edit it in any manner, including changing the name.

-You can return to a site column's configuration at any time and make changes.
-Once a column has been created it does not retain any connection to the master site column it was created from.
-Changes made to the "Template" do not apply to columns that are based on it.
+You can return to a Site Column's configuration at any time and make changes.
+Changes you make to Site Columns are reflected in the places you have used them.
+This helps bring consistency to your information architecture, whether within a site or across a farm or tenant.

 ## Real World Example